mullvad/mullvadvpn-app/ios/MullvadVPNUITests/README.md

 To make the test workflows not clash with each other the jobs output files to `~/workflow-outputs`.
 They create a directory which is unique for the test run, and after the test run finished the directory is removed.
 This is necessary because we cannot depend on the state of the working directory, since if we did test runs would be changing the working directory for each other.

 ### Packet capture API timeout
 Tests always attempt to stop packet capture, but there is no guarantee that it can always be stopped.
 For example when running tests locally and stopping test execution mid packet capture the test cannot stop the packet capture.
-So the packet capture API has a timeout(5 minutes?) in place.
+So the packet capture API has a timeout (5 minutes) in place.
 If a packet capture session exceeds this duration it will be stopped.
-This means that tests cannot do packet capture exceeding this time limit(or we need to increase the limit).
+This means that tests cannot do packet capture exceeding this time limit.